Institute of Human Sciences

 You will also have the opportunity to transfer to an optional sandwich placement year.
 Our sandwich placement option allows you to take a full-year work placement, which can be undertaken abroad.
 A number of students in our department have been successful in securing places on these schemes in countries such as Spain, France, Canada and the US.

-The University's Department of Sport in the institute of Human Sciences has been awarded an Athena SWAN Bronze Department Award in recognition of their work to support gender equality.
+The University's Department of Sport in the Institute of Human Sciences has been awarded an Athena SWAN Bronze Department Award in recognition of their work to support gender equality.

 Course Modules